 Selecting either Optical or Video See-Through will add a pair of stereo cameras to your ARCamera hierarchy.

 After setting the Eyewear Type to Video See-Through, you can specify which Stereo Camera Configuration to use.
-This setting enables you to bind the Vuforia ARCamera to the camera rig of a 3rd party SDK, such as Oculus or Cardboard.
+This setting enables you to bind the Vuforia ARCamera to the camera rig of a 3rd party SDK, such as Oculus.
 If you aren't utilizing a 3rd party SDK with Vuforia, you can simply use the default Vuforia Stereo Camera Config.

 Configuring for Optical See-Through Eyewear